Climate change and development Analysing and managing climate risks

 A comprehensive approach is required in order to strengthen the resilience of especially vulnerable segments of the population, the private sector and local authorities.
 This approach needs to also take account of other risks (for instance health- and conflict-related risks).
 A comprehensive risk management process that combines different strategies and instruments covering everything from risk analysis to coping with residual risks gives actors who are threatened by climate change increased coping and adaptation capacities vis-à-vis various risks.
 Even though it is not possible to fully avert threats, such an approach can contribute to increased resilience overall and help prevent extreme events from turning into disasters.

-German activities Preventing climate-related disasters through comprehensive risk management
+German activities Preventing climate-related disasters through integrated risk management

-In the context of its international development policy engagement, Germany is campaigning for comprehensive risk management worldwide.
+In the context of its international development policy engagement, Germany is campaigning for integrated risk management worldwide.
 This comprehensive approach combines strategies and measures aimed at reducing disaster and climate risks.
 It contributes to addressing the increasing impacts of climate change.
-But it also takes other extreme events such as biological threats (for instance epidemics in the aftermath of flooding) or industrial threats (such as core melt down after a tsunami) into account.
+But it also takes other extreme events such as biological threats (for instance epidemics in the aftermath of flooding) or industrial hazards (such as core meltdown after a tsunami) into account.

 The aim is to protect people’s lives, reduce economic and ecological damage and safeguard livelihoods in the face of a range of threats.
 Efficiently combining various instruments to deal with these risks is intended to safeguard the basis for sustainable development.
-It is crucially important to integrate different stakeholders and affected and vulnerable groups in decision-making processes so as to generate acceptance for the implementation of measures, create and foster awareness, and reduce climate-related losses and damage.
+It is crucially important to integrate different stakeholders and affected and vulnerable groups in decision-making processes so as to generate acceptance for the implementation of measures, create and foster awareness, and avert, minimise and, where necessary, cope with climate-related loss and damage.

 Adaptation measures and preparedness